-Founded in 2017 with an ambitious slate of of two separate, parallel seasons of adult and children's programming.
-Early performances took place at The Robin Theatre in REO Town while later ones moved a vacant church in Old Town.
+Founded in 2017 with an ambitious slate of of two separate, parallel seasons of adult and children's programming that never came to fruition.
+Early performances took place at The Robin Theatre in REO Town while later ones moved to a vacant church in Old Town.
 The company took its name from the title of a Billy Joel song.
 In 2019, founder Kathryn Willis moved to Indiana, effectively ending the theater's presence in Lansing.

 Originally founded as East Lansing Community Theatre and reorganized in 2019.
 The company primarily focusses on interpretations of William Shakespeare.
 The original ELCT shows were performed at Hannah Community Center.
 The newly branded Curtainless Theatre has had a nomadic existence early (as its name suggests) and is planning its first full-scale show for the spring of 2020.